Ex-King Constantine II of Greece dies at 82 - NewsBreak

 Why an Arab nation has opted to teach the Holocaust in its schools

-CNN — The United Arab Emirates will soon become the first Arab nation to teach the horrors of the Nazi Holocaust in its schools, a historic move that has been praised in some quarters -- but also criticized in others.
-The UAE plans to include Holocaust education in the...
+The United Arab Emirates will soon become the first Arab nation to teach the horrors of the Nazi Holocaust in its schools, a historic move that has been praised in some quarters — but also criticized in others.
+The UAE plans to include Holocaust education in the curriculum for...

 Comments / 0